Research and pedagogy: what is evidence-based education?

 Built on so-called evidence-based data, this rigorous, experimental scientific research produces proof, creating a pyramid, a hierarchy in which quantitative research is deemed more statistically reliable than qualitative and collaborative research.

-Is this type of work, based on comparative assessments using quantitative and observable criteria, relevant to the educational field?
+Is this type of work, based on comparative assessments using quantitative and observable criteria, relevant to the field of education?

 Measuring the effectiveness of educational systems